Henry Mellish School and Specialist Sports College: Grammar school

 The school competed in the radio series Top of the Form in Heat 2 for England on Monday 8 October 1956 at 7.30pm on the Light Programme.
+The recording took place on 1 October.
 It lost against a grammar school team from the West Midlands.
+The team appeared on the front page of the Nottingham Evening Post on 21 September 1956.